Homemade Applesauce: Face Mask, Shampoo, and Deeeelish Dish

 Deeelish Homemade Applesauce Recipe

 Okay.
 Now for the yummy-in-your-tummy part.
 This is my very favorite way to make homemade applesauce.
-I stole it, mostly, from Ina Garten.
+I stole it, mostly, from Ina Garten and Wellness Mama.

 It’s funny how Ina and Michael Chiarello are my only two beloved Food Network stars.
 They also happen to be the most pretentious (in a good way, but still, what does it mean?).